 During the early stages of the contract management lifecycle, contract negotiations will typically involve some form of redlining as each party scrutinizes legal terms and business terms to agree on the contract provisions.

-Similarly, decision-makers and project stakeholders higher up the chain of command may use redlining as a way of indicating desired changes before a contract moves forward.
+Similarly, decision-makers and project stakeholders higher up the chain of command may use redlining as a way of indicating the desired changes before the contract moves forward.

-Redlining software (or software that offers redlining features) can help you avoid using red pens to create strikethrough text and other stray marks that then have to be deciphered by opposing counsel before a counteroffer can be made.
+In legal settings, redlining software (or software that offers redlining features) can help you avoid using red pens to create strikethrough text and other stray marks that then have to be deciphered by the opposing counsel before a counteroffer can be made.

 Common redlining challenges

-Redlining is a complicated, logistical back-and-forth process.
-As such, the process comes with its own set of challenges and difficulties that can befuddle collaborators.
+As such, the process comes with its own set of challenges and difficulties that can get collaborators totally lost and confused.

-Failing to handle these issues effectively can create problems and potential misunderstandings down the road.
+Failing to handle these issues effectively can create problems and potential misunderstandings later down the road.

 While legal counsel can help you identify key elements that may have been left out of your contract negotiations, the entire process becomes far more difficult (and expensive) without an effective redlining process in place.